shenjunru/amdr/README.md

 * `config.urlBase` - string of base path (ex. '/path/to/base')
 * `config.urlArgs` - string of request parameter(s) to be appended (ex. 'key1=value1&key2=value2')
 * `config.urlExt` - string of default file extension (default is `'.js'`)
-* `config.pathMap` - object of path mappings for module names not found directly under baseUrl.<br>
+* `config.pathMap` - object of path mappings for module names not found directly under baseUrl.
   The path settings are assumed to be relative to baseUrl, unless the paths setting starts with a "/" or has a URL protocol in it ("like http:").

 ### Example: